April 2021

 Protein - What's the Big Deal?

-Your weight loss surgeon/dietitian will provide you with ongoing guidance about the best foods to eat as you recover from surgery, which are geared towards fast recovery and best for HEALTH results.
+Your weight loss surgeon and dietitian will provide ongoing guidance about the best foods to eat as you recover from surgery.
+But if there's one consistent theme you'll hear from day one, it's this:

-PROTEIN INTAKE!
-Protein is a cornerstone of the post-bariatric surgery diet, and it is vital you are getting the right amount to support your body’s optimal wellbeing.
+Protein is the cornerstone of the post-bariatric surgery diet — and getting the right amount every day is one of the most important things you can do to support your body's recovery, health and long-term wellbeing.

 Jacqui Lewis